 There are many ways to help the Good Cheer Garden:

-- Every Wednesday is Good Cheer garden day!
-Come help in the garden from 9 am – 4 pm (starting again in March).
-Picnic at noon.
+Work parties: Every Wednesday (March through October) is Good Cheer garden day!
+Come help in the garden from 9 a.m. – 4 p.m.
+Picnic lunch at noon.
 Work for as long or short as you’d like.

-To volunteer on another day, or organize a special work party for your school, service learning program, family, business and any other group, contact Camille Green at email@example.com.
+To volunteer on another day, or organize a special work party for your school, service learning program, family, business or any other group, contact the Garden Manager at firstname.lastname@example.org.
 We love organizing work parties!

 Garden supplies: Do you have extra hoses or garden tools that you don’t need anymore?
 We can use them!
-Please bring by the Food Bank, or come on Wednesdays to drop off.
-Please only equipment in good working condition.
+Please bring items to the Food Bank, or come on Wednesdays to drop them off.
+Please only donate equipment in good working condition.
 Thank you!

-For the latest garden updates as well as operational links, click on Good Cheer Garden Coordinator Camille Green’s blog at: http://goodcheergarden.wordpress.com
+For the latest garden updates, check out the Good Cheer Garden blog at: http://goodcheergarden.wordpress.com